keltouny/VSCAN/README.md

 The recordings can be obtained from [Center for Engineering Strong Motion Data](https://www.strongmotioncenter.org/).

 ## Contents description
-Scripts for each case are located in independent directories.
-The code is identicial except for the "main.py" files.
+Scripts for each case are located in the corresponding directory.
+The code is identicial for all cases except for the "main.py" files.
 Records from CSMIP should be placed in the "building/{stationID}/" directory.

 Saved model weights are located in the "Weights" directory.